Margaret Heather Laird: Church service

 In 1980, Laird was elected to the General Synod of the Church of England as a representative from the Diocese of St Albans.
 She continued to sit as a lay member from that diocese until she became an ex-officio member as a church commissioner from 1990.
 In September 1988, she was selected by Robert Runcie, the then Archbishop of the Church of England, to be the next Third Church Estates Commissioner.
 The Church Commissioners is a body which administers the property assets of the Church of England, and the Third Commissioner is chosen by the Archbishop of Canterbury.
 She served as Third Church Estates Commissioner for a decade, between 1989 and 1999.
 As Commissioner, she was a member of the Standing Committee of the General Synod and of the Church of England's Pension Board during her time in office.

 In the 1999 New Year Honours, Laird was made an Officer of the Order of the British Empire (OBE) for services as a Church Commissioner.

 Active in traditionalist Anglo-Catholic circles, she was a vocal opposer of the ordination of women.
 From 1993, she was the first female governor of Pusey House, Oxford; she was its vice-president from 2014.
 She also served as vice-president of the Society for the Maintenance of the Faith from 1994 until her death, and was a trustee of the Oxford Movement Anniversary Appeal Trust between 1996 and 2010.
 Through her husband, she also had links with Forward in Faith.

 Personal life

 While studying at King's College, London, she met her future husband, John Laird.
 He was ordained as an Anglican priest in 1959, and they married in 1961.
 After parish ministry, her husband became chaplain and then principal of Bishops' College, Cheshunt, an Anglican theological college.
 After the closure of Bishops' College, he became a vicar and then one of the only domestic chaplains to a private family, as chaplain to the Marquess of Salisbury.
 Together, they had two sons: Stephen is an Anglican priest and chaplain, while Andrew is a classical scholar.

 Laird's beliefs fell within the Prayer Book Catholic tradition of the Church of England.

-Laird died on 11 May 2014, aged 81.
+Laird died on 11 May 2014, aged 81, following a terminal illness of two years.
+She was survived by her husband and sons.